Stego-Punk-Lab/cchttpd/README.md

 Finally, visit [http://127.0.0.1:8080/cgi-bin/modpcap.cm?file=ip6.pcap](http://127.0.0.1:8080/cgi-bin/modpcap.cm?file=ip6.pcap) to see if it works.
 It should provide you with the packet data for the pcap file *ip6.pcap*, located in */var/www/pcaps*.
 Place your *.pcap* files in */var/www/pcaps/* and you should be able to use them.

+### Development Documentation for C Modules

+This is to be done but *src/modfoo/modfoo.c* is rather self-explanatory.